Skip to content

 Universal support- A whole-school approach that promotes the positive mental health of all our pupils.

-Targeted support - For those who may be showing early signs of distress, have short-term needs or those who may have been made vulnerable by life experiences such as bereavement.
-Parents access this through our Parent Support Advisor, Kelly Tompkins.
+Targeted support – For those who may be showing early signs of distress, have short-term needs or those who may have been made vulnerable by life experiences such as bereavement.
+Parents access this through our Parent Support Advisor, Sarah Williams.

 Specialist support – For pupils who have identified needs and require more differentiated support and resources, specific targeted interventions such as wellbeing groups or personal mentors and involvement from mental health professionals.